PacoHobi/Twitch-Firebot/README.md

 `response`     | *string*  | Message Firebot will respond to this command.<br>[Variables](#variables) can be used.

 ####Variables
-This variables can be used in any response command response and will be replaced by the apropiate value.
+This variables can be used in any custom command response and will be replaced by the apropiate value.

 Variable | Value
 -------- | -------